-2.10 The site is allocated in the Proposed LDP2 for mixed uses including residential, commercial and leisure uses - DFS.MU203 Former Interfloor Factory (5.47 hectares, including 70 units allocated up to 2029).
+2.10 The site is allocated in the LDP2 for mixed uses including residential, commercial and leisure uses - DFS.MU203 Former Interfloor Factory (5.47 hectares, including 70 units allocated up to 2029).

-3.0 Proposed Local Development Plan and Planning Status
+3.0 Local Development Plan 2 and Planning Status

-- 3.1 This guidance is based on the Proposed LDP2 which is currently the subject of examination by independent Reporters appointed by the Scottish Government's Planning and Environmental Appeals Division (DPEA).
-The former Interfloor Factory site is allocated as a mixed use site.
-It should be noted that no representations have been received to this site or the adjoining sites and as such, they are not the subject of examination by the Reporter.
-There may be changes to the policy context as various representations have been received to policies including Policy HE1: Listed Buildings which are referred to in this document.
-The Reporter's findings, which are largely binding on the authority, are due by June 2019.
-It is anticipated the LDP2 will be adopted and published by September 2019. - 3.2 It is non-statutory planning guidance as it has been prepared without the benefit of a range of necessary site surveys and investigations.
-Non-statutory planning guidance can be updated quickly and refined as further information becomes available. - 3.3 The Proposed LDP2 contains the following site guidance:
+3.1 This guidance is based on the LDP2 (adopted October 2019.

+3.2 It is non-statutory planning guidance as it has been prepared without the benefit of a range of necessary site surveys and investigations.
+Non-statutory planning guidance can be updated quickly and refined as further information becomes available.

+3.3 LDP2 contains the following site guidance: